-UB-612: Our COVID-19 Vaccine Initiative
+UB-612 and UB-612A: Our COVID-19 Vaccine Initiative

-We are developing UB-612 as a product candidate for the prevention of COVID-19.
+We are developing UB-612 and UB-612A as product candidates for the prevention of COVID-19.
 UB-612 is designed to activate both antibody and cellular immunity against multiple viral targets.
 The vaccine is composed of a recombinant S1-RBD-sFc fusion protein combined with rationally designed synthetic Th and CTL epitope peptides selected from the S2 domain of the spike, membrane ("M"), and nucleocapsid ("N") proteins.
 These peptides bind to MHC I and II without significant genetic restriction, so that they are recognized by the entire human population.
 Our mixture of peptides is designed to elicit T-cell activation, memory recall and effector functions similar to those of natural COVID-19.
 The S1-RBD-sFc fusion protein incorporates essential B-cell epitopes that promote the generation of neutralizing antibodies to the RBD of SARS-CoV-2.
 UB-612 is formulated with Adju-Phos, an adjuvant widely used in many approved vaccines globally.
 For added safety, synthetic peptides in UB-612 are adsorbed by our propriety CpG1 excipient, a Toll-like receptor 9 agonist molecule, known to help to stimulate balanced T-cell immunity in humans.
+UB-612 can be stored and shipped at 2° to 8°C (conventional cold chain refrigerated temperatures).
+An EUA application for UB-612 was denied by the TFDA in August 2021 because the neutralizing antibody response generated by UB-612, as compared to a designated adenovirus vectored vaccine, did not meet the TFDA's specified evaluation criteria but, in collaboration with UBIA, we are appealing the decision and have asked the TFDA to update their criteria to include a comparison of geometric mean neutralizing titers against the Delta variant.
+The outcome of that appeal remains highly uncertain.
+At the same time, we are exploring paths to authorization for UB-612 as a heterologous boost and a three-dose regimen, and accelerating our development of our second COVID-19 product candidate, UB-612A.
+UB-612A includes the same mix of proteins and peptides as UB-612 with a new formulation to enhance immunogenicity.